18F/development-guide/people/2017-Assessment-Guide.md

 Finally, discuss their answers to the “engineering climate” questions.
 There may have been details they didn’t want to provide in the survey version.

-Lastly, the engineer will need to digitally sign the PDF.
+Lastly, the engineer will need to sign the review.
 You’ll store those PDFs in a Google Drive folder (Talent will send us the link), Talent’s tracking spreadsheet, and CHRIS.

 ## Going forward